2022 Premier Volleyball League Open Conference

-The 2022 Premier Volleyball League Open Conference was the eleventh conference of the Premier Volleyball League (38th conference of the former Shakey's V-League) and its second conference as a professional league.
+The 2022 Premier Volleyball League Open Conference was the eleventh conference of the Premier Volleyball League, its second conference as a professional league, and the first conference of the 2022 season.

-The conference was held from March 16 to April 8, 2022, pending restrictions brought by the ongoing COVID-19 pandemic.
+The conference was held from March 16 to April 8, 2022, pending restrictions brought by the COVID-19 pandemic.
 A pool play format will be adapted for the first time wherein teams will be divided into two pools as opposed to a round-robin format where all teams play against each other at least once.
 Preliminary round was held at the Paco Arena in Manila.
 Quarterfinal round and Semifinals Game 1 & 3 was held at the San Juan Arena in San Juan.
 The Semifinals Game 2 and Finals Game 1 was held at SM Mall of Asia Arena in Pasay while Finals Game 2 was held at Ynares Center in Antipolo, Rizal.

 Nine teams competed on this conference as Chery Tiggo 7 Pro Crossovers looks to defend their championship.
 F2 Logistics Cargo Movers will have their debut in the Premier Volleyball League.
 Two teams from the previous conference, Sta.
 Lucia Lady Realtors and Perlas Spikers, filed for leave of absence from the league and released all of their players.